 Only of the charms of Banff is that you can access three different places with one lift pass, giving you some great diversity.
 But the one drawback is that you’ll have to get the bus to them each day.
 Bus fare is included with your ski pass but it’s not quite the same as skiing out of your door and down a mountain.

 Banff as a town is pretty awesome.
-There are hundreds of bars, restaurants, and shops, plus it has quite a fun atmosphere to it.
+There are dozens of bars, restaurants, and shops, plus it has quite a fun atmosphere to it.
 And when you consider the range of the best ski resorts in Canada, right at your doorstep, it’s hard to find a better destination.

 There you have it, Canada’s best skis resorts.
 As you can see, there really is a resort for anyone and everyone, no matter the atmosphere or the kinds of slopes you’re looking for.
 Canada has got your ski-holiday covered.
 There are great places to learn, hone your skills, or challenge yourself to the max.
 You can pick a resort that is either quiet, buzzing, ski-in/ski-out, French-style, or full of those apres-ski vibes we all love.